Migrating a MySQL Database to PostgreSQL¶

 MySQL Database Migration Options: WITH¶

-When loading from a MySQL database, the following options are supported, and the default WITH clause is: no truncate, create schema, create tables, include drop, create indexes, reset sequences, foreign keys, downcase identifiers, uniquify index names.
+When loading from a MySQL database, the following options are supported, and the default WITH clause is: no truncate, create tables, include drop, create indexes, reset sequences, foreign keys, downcase identifiers, uniquify index names.

 When this option is listed, pgloader drops all the tables in the target PostgreSQL database whose names appear in the MySQL database.
 This option allows for using the same command several times in a row until you figure out all the options, starting automatically from a clean environment.
 Please note that CASCADE is used to ensure that tables are dropped even if there are foreign keys pointing to them.
 This is precisely what include drop is intended to do: drop all target tables and recreate them.